 A good friend of mine joined flew over from Singapore and was to join me for the next two weeks.
 Was excited to finally have someone over (Yay!).
 We had an easy day today too, exploring the nooks and crannies of the old town.

+Then it was time for lunch!
+Writing about it is making me hungry.
 My memory is failing me but I think the restaurant is called Gu Lou Xiao Chi (古楼小吃).
 I liked the grilled fish (烤鱼) (covered in garnish here), and the nice view from the alfresco dining on the roof (refer to the breakfast view picture 2 days above, it’s the same place).
 The other dishes are nice too, but food here, like most other places in Yunnan, is a little too oily for me.

 These three wells are supposedly where people living nearby drink from, wash their food, and wash their clothes in.
 The well at the highest level is for drinking (on the right side), and it overflows to the middle one, where people wash vegetables, and finally the water flows to the last one (at the far left of the picture), which is for washing clothes.
 Tried some water from the drinking side and thought it was refreshing.
 My friend did have reservations trying it though.

 My last day in Lijiang.
 It was my fifth day here and I was running out of places to visit.
 Someone I met at the hostel reccomended visiting a reservoir which was a little out of the city but accessible by bus.
 Locals’ recommendations usually beat most tourist sites so off we went in search of the reservoir.

 We couldn’t miss the stop as it was the last stop on that service (3Y for bus).
 Took a little while to find our way to the reservoir from the bus stop.